rertzer/ft_cybersecurity_projects/snow_crash/level02.md

 ```

+- We found in our home (`level02`) a file belonging to flag02 on which we have read rights.
-pcap files are binary files used to store packet captures.
+- pcap files are binary files used to store packet captures.

-- strings level02.pcap:
+- Those files can be read using tools like Wireshark.

+- whith a `strings level02.pcap` command, we retrieved the following lines:
   - wwwbugs login: @f&NV.
   - Password: Nf&Nat
   - Login incorrect
   - wwwbugs login: df&N

-It is possible that we can find some credentials in it.

-We can further investigate using Wireshark

-1. download locally
-   scp -P 6666 level02@localhost:level02.pcap .
-   chmod 666 level02.pcap
+- We can then expect to retrieve some credentials by further invastigating the `level02.pcap` file.
+- Therefore we first upload the file on our computer with the following command: `scp -P 6666 level02@localhost:level02.pcap` and get read/wirte rights on it: `chmod 644 level02.pcap`

+## Wireshark

-2. run Wireshark - the file correspond to a capture of a TCP connection between 59.233.235.218 and 59.233.235.223 who started the 20 july 2011 at 7:23:12 and lasted 42 seconds.
+- Running Wireshark, we find out that the file correspond to a capture of a TCP connection between 59.233.235.218 and 59.233.235.223 who started the 20 july 2011 at 7:23:12 and lasted for 42 seconds.
-   We can retrieve the exchange wiht (right clic=>Follow=>TCP)
+- We can retrieve the exchange with (right clic=>Follow=>TCP)

 ```
 ..wwwbugs login: l.le.ev.ve.el.lX.X